Desk and table lamps, how to Iluminate your wokspace?

 It's important that you get as much sunlight as possible to keep your biological clock in sync.
 This will help regulate sleep, get you better rest and let you be more productive the following day.
 Therefore, try to work near a window or a source of natural light.
 Let the sun shine on you but not directly.
 A good idea may be to place your desk next to the window.

 Combine general lighting with a good desk lamp

 Try to avoid the contrasts and shadows that are created by working only with the light of a desk lamp or only with the light of your computer screen.
 That can make you force your eyes, which will make you get tired early and make it harder to concentrate.
 It's best to have good overall lighting in the room you work in, preferably based on white light, and to combine it with a table lamp that helps you concentrate and unify the lighting.
-Desk lamps such as ARO, thanks to its diffuser screen, offers the important homogeneous lighting and at the same time offer the possibility to adjust each light in the direction that interests us most.
 The CYLS desk lamp version gives us that perfect complement of direct light on the workspace thanks to its adjustable head and the lighting with an E27 bulb, which allows us to choose the light that best suits our work area.

 Strengthen the lighting output of your space with indirect light

 If you spend many hours in front of your computer, it is recommended that you complement the general lighting of your workspace with points of light hidden next to the furniture.
 This will give you extra indirect light that does not compete with the blue light of the computer and lets you rest your eyes.
 This effect can also be achieved with a floor lamp such as ASANA, which also allow us to add greenery to the workspace, or with the ALFI luminaire to offer powerful indirect light without overwhelming us.